jpangestu/nordplayer/README.md

 And since I'm something of a programmer myself, why can't I just build one?
 Or try, at least.
 So, here we are.

 ## Current App State
 This app is still very early in the development stage.
-But if you want to try it, you can download it in the release section --linux only for now. it's by no means a stable release, it's an alpha build.
-So, expect some bugs and unimplemented features.
+Expect some bugs and unimplemented features.

 ## Screenshot
 <img width="1920" height="1030" alt="Nordplayer_preview1" src="https://github.com/user-attachments/assets/4014cdad-00ee-43e7-9e55-b439c7c59f6c" />